Acute Kidney Injury

 - List common clinical manifestations of acute kidney injury and explain the pathophysiology behind each.

-While most people are aware of the general functions of their heart, lungs, or brain, the functions of the kidney are rarely thought of or referred to in day-to-day life.
+While most people are aware of the general functions of their heart, lungs, or brain, the functions of the kidneys are rarely thought of or referred to in day-to-day life.
 Throughout your life, your kidneys quietly perform their important tasks without your knowledge.
 However, if a pathological process affects the function of the kidneys, you will quickly become sick and the situation may become life threatening.
-In this chapter, we will explore various pathologies that impact the kidneys on both a gross and histological level, as well as some of the clinical correlations that come with acute kidney injury (AKI), which is defined as a rapid decrease in kidney function.
+In this chapter, we will explore various pathologies that impact the kidneys on both gross and histological levels.
+We will also examine clinical correlations to acute kidney injury (AKI), which is defined as a rapid decrease in kidney function.

 This chapter is subdivided into: